LeusExMachina/Statistics-blog/homework7/researches7.md

 ### Lebesgue integral definition [1](https://en.wikipedia.org/wiki/Lebesgue_integration#Via_simple_functions), [4](https://it.wikipedia.org/wiki/Integrale_di_Lebesgue#Funzioni_semplici)

-Now that we have formalized all those previous concepts, we can proceed with the definition of the Lebesgue integrals.
+Now that we have formalized these concepts, we can proceed with the definition of the Lebesgue integration.
 The following that is reported is the definition via simple functions.
 A simple function is a finite linear combination of indicator functions of measurable sets.

 An indicator function of a measurable set $A$ is denoted as ${\mathbf {1}}_{A}:X\to \lbrace 0,1\rbrace$ and is defined as: